What insurance plans do you accept?

 I have an appointment.
 How can I prepare?

 Read about your upcoming MRI, MR Angiography (MRA), CT & CTA Scan or X-ray so you know what to expect.
 If you have more questions, read the service-specific FAQs or call the center directly.

 I had my exam.
 How do I get results?

-Your results are delivered to your referring physician within four business hours.
+Your results are delivered to your referring physician within 24-48 hours.
+Please give them some time to review the results and get back to you.
 Most offices prefer to schedule a follow-up appointment at which time the results of your scan will be discussed with you.
+You can schedule your follow up appointment for any time after 48 hours.
 You should ask your physician before having the scan what their specific office protocol is.

 What is a CT Scan?